Madge Shelton: King's mistress

 One of the Shelton sisters is believed to have been King Henry's mistress for a six-month period beginning in February 1535, according to statements about mistresses made by the Imperial ambassador, Eustace Chapuys, who referred to Mistress Shelton.

 According to biographer Antonia Fraser, this was Margaret Shelton.
 Chapuys was always at court when in England, more frequently so than most contemporaneous writers.
-Hugh Latimer identified Madge Shelton as the woman attendant on Anne when she miscarried within hours of Queen Katherine of Aragon's death.
+Hugh Latimer identified Madge Shelton as the woman attendant on Anne when she miscarried within hours of Katherine of Aragon's death.
 Madge was the "concubine's" closest companion in waiting owing to her familial ties, yet would be dismissed at the end.

 However, more recent research has suggested that it was Margaret's sister Mary who was Henry's mistress, and was rumoured to have been selected to become his fourth wife.
 Supposedly, the confusion of earlier historians arose from the label "Marg Shelton", in which the "y" resembled a "g", a common confusion in sixteenth-century writing.